 The Dillons very seldom authorized their work for sale beyond that directly commissioned, so the marriage of four of the most influential novels in their genre with the artwork of two of the most renowned names in the literary art world is rare enough.
 The fact that these are available for sale is rarer still.

 The artwork for The Twelfth Transforming was never released as a promotional poster, but due to its uniqueness as the last of the Dillon covers commissioned for Pauline’s work we are offering it as well.
-Whether you’re a fan of Pauline’s novels or not, these gorgeous posters will be a beautiful addition to any wall.
+Whether you’re a fan of Pauline’s novels or not, this gorgeous artwork will be a beautiful addition to any wall.